cybozu-go/cattage/docs/setup.md

 ## Kubernetes cluster

-neco-tenant-controller is a controller that runs in a soft multi-tenancy Kubernetes cluster.
+Cattage is a controller that runs in a soft multi-tenancy Kubernetes cluster.
 Namespaces must be isolated for each tenant.

 There are many ways to achieve Namespace isolation.